 Dr. Laura Vick

 WPU faculty and students have been exploring parts of the Yucatán for more than 25 years, researching Spider Monkey behaviors and helping the indigenous people thrive in the region.

 National Conference on Undergraduate Research

 Each year, we have students attend the National Conference on Undergraduate Research (NCUR), an annual event that promotes and displays research projects being performed at the undergraduate level at universities across the United States.

 Archaeological Field Schools

-WPU Anthropology students are currently working with Professor Xandra Daniels to process and analyze artifacts recovered from the 2013 and 2015 WPU Archaeological Field Schools at the John T. and Mary Turner House in Raleigh’s Oberlin Village.
+WPU Anthropology students are currently working with Professors Vincent Melomo and Xandra Daniels to process and analyze artifacts recovered from the 2018 WPU Archaeological Field Schools at the John T. and Mary Turner House in Raleigh’s Oberlin Village.